Rambalac/ACDDokanNet/Readme.md

 * Amazon Cloud Drive is presented as real drive working not only in Windows Explorer but in many other apps (with issues).
 * Driver presents Amazon Cloud Drive as it is with folders and files.
 * Driver does not create any special files on your Amazon Cloud Drive.
-* Same Amazon Cloud Drive can be used on multiple PCs with this Driver or in Web simultaneously.
+* Same Amazon Cloud Drive can be used on multiple PCs with this Driver or in Web simultaneously (with issues).
-There can be a conflict if you try to upload file which was also uploaded same time with other way, only the first uploaded file will remain.

 Issues
 ------
 * Disk caching is done only for files with size less 20Mb.
 Big files are partially cached in memory and random access can be slow.
-Common video files are big and requier random access to play.
+Common video files are big and require random access to play.
 It's very unlikely you can play any video directly, but you can copy it to real drive first.
 * Only new files can be written.
 To overwrite delete first.
-* Files cannot be opened for Read and Write simultaneously.
+* Files cannot be opened for Read and Write simultaneously except new files.
 * Some applications can report some files cannot be opened.
 Still such files can be reopened later.
 * Sometimes Explorer thumbnails get broken.
+* There can be a conflict if you try to upload files with same name from different apps or web, only the first uploaded file will remain.

 Notes
 -----